WalletConnect/walletconnect-docs/docs/web3modal/configuration.md

 ## General Options

-### projectId (optional)
+### projectId (required)

 Your project’s unique identifier that can be obtained at [cloud.walletconnect.com](https://cloud.walletconnect.com).
-Providing this enables the following functionalities within Web3Modal: wallet and chain logos, optional walletconnect rpc, support for all wallets from [explorer.walletconnect.com](https://explorer.walletconnect.com).
+Enables following functionalities within Web3Modal: wallet and chain logos, optional walletconnect rpc, support for all wallets from [explorer.walletconnect.com](https://explorer.walletconnect.com) and WalletConnect v2 support.
 Defaults to `undefined`.

 ```ts
 projectId: string;